Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient: On-policy LQR for Unknown Systems: Concurrent Learning and Optimization

 \paragraph*{Optimization process}

-The estimate $\est$ is concurrently exploited in the update of the feedback gain $\gt$, replacing the unavailable $\pr$ into~\eqref{eq:desired_update} giving rise to~\eqref{eq:g_update}.
-To ensure sufficiently informative data, we equip our feedback policy with an additive dithering signal $\drt \in \R^{m}$.
-Namely, we implement
+The estimate $\est$ is concurrently used in the update of the gain $\gt$, replacing the unavailable $\pr$ into~\eqref{eq:desired_update} giving rise to~\eqref{eq:g_update}.
+To ensure sufficiently informative data, we equip our feedback policy with an additive dithering signal $\drt \in \R^{m}$, namely